pocharis/UN_Population_Data/README.md

 # UN_Population_Data
 UN Population data analysis using apache pig
-You are given the “UN city population” dataset.
+You are given the “unsd-citypopulation-year-fm.csv” dataset.
 Perform the following analysis using Pig:

 Question 1: Find the number of countries in the dataset.